fooinha/nginx-json-log/README.md

 Each logging configuration is based on a http_log_json_format. (🍲)

-A http_log_json spec is a ';' separated list of items to include in the logging preparation.
+A http_log_json_format is a ';' separated list of items to include in the logging preparation.

-The left hand side part of item will be the JSON Path for the variable name The left hand side part can be prefixed with 's:', 'i:' or 'r:', so the JSON encoding type can be controlled.
+The left hand side part of item will be the JSON Path for the variable name The left hand side part can be prefixed with 's:', 'i:', 'r:', 'b:' or 'n:', so, the JSON encoding type can be controlled.

 * 's:' - JSON string ( default )
 * 'i:' - JSON integer
 * 'r:' - JSON real
 * 'b:' - JSON boolean
 * 'n:' - JSON null

+Additional prefix:

+* 'a:' - JSON Array - MUST be used before other prefixes.
+All keys with same name and defined as array will be its values grouped together in an array. ( see example below )

 The right hand side will be the variable's name or literal value.
 For this, known or previously setted variables, can be used by using the '$' before name.